datatrail-jhu/04_githubbasics/manuscript/02_creating_repos.md

 * [Slides](https://docs.google.com/presentation/d/1Dxf8VZi4RAf4BA8Xb__gbnTxFLIJKM-mxSy_BMA48DU/edit?usp=sharing)

-{quiz, id: quiz02_creating_repos}
+{quiz, id: quiz_02_creating_repos}

 # Creating Repositories quiz

+{choose-answers: 4}
 ?
 In which of the following instances would you create a public repository?

-A) To share your work with others
+C) To share your work with others
-b) To comply with employer specifications about project security
+o) To comply with employer specifications about project security
-c) To use version control on the analysis of sensitive data
+o) To use version control on the analysis of sensitive data
+o) To use version control on the analysis of private data
+o) To use Git but ensure that you are the only person with access to the code.

+{choose-answers: 4}
+?
+Fill in the blank: I will have a GitHub repository for each ________.

+C) project
+o) part of my project
+o) script
+o) different directory
+o) GitHub
+o) version control

+{points: 2}
+?
+To make a new repository, which can you **not** do?
+(Note: To figure out the answer to this question, you may have to play around on GitHub a bit.)

+A) Profile > New repository
+b) Plus sign > New repository
+c) Profile > Repositories > New

 {/quiz}